By Trae Jacobs,

 - Look for “Credit Card on File” and click the “X” next to your card to remove it from your account.

 Here is a screenshot of what accessing your account information should look like after logging in:

-Contact Ring Support to Cancel Plan and Get a Refund
+Contact Ring Support to Cancel Your Plan

 Here is a screenshot of a conversation I had with Ring Support: